RubixML/Server/README.md

 Since model servers are inference-only (i.e. they only support queries), they scale horizontally by adding more instances behind a load balancer such as [Nginx](http://nginx.org).

 #### Do servers support compression?
-Yes, the HTTP Server supports both Gzip and Deflate compression schemes applied to the request bodies.
-However, since response bodies tend to be considerably smaller compared to requests for this application, they do not support outbound message compression.
+Yes, the HTTP Server supports both Gzip and Deflate compression schemes applied to the request bodies and to the response bodies of requests for static assets.

 ## License
 The code is licensed [MIT](LICENSE.md) and the documentation is licensed [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).